truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 		</tr>
 		<tr>
 			<td>CPU Starvation.</td>
 			<td>If ZFS has fast special vdev SSDs and sufficient RAM for the DDT, and is not limited by disk I/O, then calculation of hashes becomes the next bottleneck.
 ZFS uses most or all CPU in attempting to keep hashing up to date with disk I/O. The console becomes unresponsive and the web UI fails to connect.
 Other tasks may not run properly or in a timely manner due to timeouts.
-This is especially noticed with pool scrubbing, and it may be necessary to pause the scrub temporarily if other tasks are a priority.</td>
+This is especially noticed with pool scrubbing, and it may be necessary to pause the scrub temporarily if other tasks are a priority.
+Usually this is only a significant issue for a few operations such as scrub, which reduces the effect.</td>
 			<td>The most obvious symptom is that in console, the login or prompt messages take several seconds to display.
 The issue can be confirmed with <code>top</code> on console.
-In most cases, multiple entries with command "kernel {z_rd_int_[NUMBER]}" may be seen to use the CPU capacity, and the CPU will be heavily (98%+) used with little or no idle.</td>
+In most cases, multiple entries with command "<code>kernel {z_rd_int_[NUMBER]}</code>" may be seen to use the CPU capacity, and the CPU will be heavily (98%+) used with little or no idle.</td>
 			<td>Improving the CPU can help but may have  only limited benefit - we have seen 40 core CPUs struggle as much as 4 or 8 core CPUs.
 The usual workaround is to temporarily pause scrub and other background ZFS activities that generate the high level of hashing.
 It may also be possible to limit I/O using some tunables that control disk queues and disk I/O ceilings, but this can impact performance more generally.</td>
 		</tr>
 	</tbody>